Who We Are

-Friedreich’s Ataxia is a rare, degenerative, genetic condition that only affects around 5,000 people in the US and 15,000 people around the world.
+Friedreich's Ataxia is a rare, degenerative, neuromuscular condition that only affects around 5,000 people in the US and 15,000 people around the world.
 FA is an inherited disorder that affects the production of a protein called frataxin in the mitochondria.
 Most people with the disease are diagnosed between the ages of 5-15.
-Symptoms of FA include fatigue, poor balance and lack of coordination.
+Onset of symptoms can occur at varying degrees of severity from childhood to adulthood.
 FA is a multi-system disease, affecting mobility, fine motor skills, vision, hearing, heart function, and various other systems in the body.
 FA does not affect cognitive ability.

 loss of coordination (ataxia) in the arms and legs